This Coconut Sheet Cake has a tender white cake with fluffy coconut frosting! This reminds you of the stuff of your childhood!

 - In a large bowl, whisk together flour, baking powder and salt.

 - In a separate bowl, cream the butter and sugar together using an electric mixer until fluffy (about 3 minutes).
 Add in eggs, one at a time, and mix well.

 - Stir in the milk, coconut extract and shredded coconut.
 Finally, stir in the flour, baking powder and salt mixture, stirring gently to combine.

 - Pour batter into prepared pan and bake until golden brown, about 1 hour

 - For Frosting

-- Combine cream cheese and butter together using an electric mixer until well combined.
+Combine cream cheese and butter together using an electric mixer until well combined.
 About 3 minutes.
-Add coconut extract, confectioners sugar.
+Add coconut and vanilla extract, confectioners sugar.
 Mix until fluffy.
 Spread over cooled cake and top with remaining coconut.